espnet/espnet/doc/tutorial.md

 ```
 Default setup uses CPU (`--gpu -1`).

+### Setup in your cluster
+Change `cmd.sh` according to your cluster setup.
+If you run experiments with your local machine, you don't have to change it.
+For more information about `cmd.sh` see http://kaldi-asr.org/doc/queue.html.
+It supports Grid Engine (`queue.pl`), SLURM (`slurm.pl`), etc.

 ## Demonstration using pretrained models
 ESPnet provides some pretrained models.
  You can easily perform speech recognition using them through a demo script.
 For example,